Bogdanp/molten/README.md

 [![PyPI version](https://badge.fury.io/py/molten.svg)](https://badge.fury.io/py/molten)
 [![Documentation](https://img.shields.io/badge/doc-latest-brightgreen.svg)](https://moltenframework.com)

-**molten** is an experimental web framework for Python 3.6+.
-It's meant to be minimal, extensible, fast and productive.
-Check out the [examples] for a taste or start reading the [user guide]!
+**molten** is a minimal, extensible, fast and productive framework for building HTTP APIs with Python 3.6 and later.
+Check out the [examples] folder to get a taste of the framework or dive into the [user guide]!

 ## Installation